MileHacker Logo

 Direct Booking & Local Offices

-For smaller Hospedajes, Cabañas, and local guesthouses, direct booking on the website, email, or mobile is common.
+For smaller Hospedajes, Cabañas, and local guesthouses, direct booking on their website, email, or phone is common.
 This method also supports local businesses directly.

 • Local tourism offices provide up-to-date information and may assist with bookings.